 Learn to love the language • Love to learn the language

-In the category of ‘Core’, the MTL department uses the Newspaper Reading Programme to incorporate global and national issues into classroom lessons.
-Students read MTL newspapers, magazines and articles (SLS Newslink) on Wednesday mornings from 7.40 am to 7.55 am.
-MTL teachers will then follow up with newspapers/articles discussions at least once a week to expose students to current affairs and create global awareness.
+Under Tier 1, ‘Core’, the MTL department utilises the News Reading Programme to integrate global and national issues into classroom lessons.
+Students read MTL news articles assigned by their teachers through SLS Newslink or zbschool.sg (CL).
+Subsequently, MTL teachers conduct weekly discussions on these news articles to expose students to current affairs and promote global awareness.

 We have designed self-paced Digital Literacy SLS lessons to encourage independent learning among students.
 These lessons cover New Media Literacies, which encompass competencies for curating, connecting, and creating information in the digital networked environment (e.g. oral assessment), as well as productivity skills for effective device and software operation (e.g. email response typing skills).

 The MTL department is also working on a Professional Learning Team to create an e-gamification lesson package on SLS, aiming to enhance the students’ learning experience using game design principles to make learning more engaging.

 Under Tier 2, ‘Enrich’, the MTL department organises MTL fortnight programmes to immerse students in Mother Tongue languages and cultures.
 These activities provide authentic opportunities for cultural learning, including tea appreciation workshops, traditional Chinese games, Wau Batik painting, Silat, Indian traditional musical instrument workshops, and pottery making.
 Through these activities, we aim to enrich our students’ cultural and language learning experiences.**